 5 tips for facilitating DiSC

-Although DiSC® profiles are specifically designed to be easily interpreted and understood, a good certified DiSC facilitator can help maximize the learning and get more value out from the profiles.
+Although DiSC® profiles are specifically designed to be easily interpreted and understood, a good, certified DiSC facilitator can help maximize the learning and get more value out from the profiles.

-The skill and expertise of the person interpreting and applying the results of DiSC is as critical as the tool itself.
+The skill and expertise of the person interpreting and applying the results of DiSC are as critical as the tool itself.
 Repairing a car often requires sophisticated diagnostic equipment.
 But having tools for that is not enough.
 An expert mechanic is needed to translate the information, create meaning, and take action that results in a positive outcome.
 The same is true with DiSC.

 Here are 5 tips that will help you get the best out of your DiSC session: